 Date created: Oct 18 2013 / Download

 Tidal waters that are impaired for part or all of the indicated Bay segment by toxic chemicals based on each state's implementation of the Clean Water Act.

 Virginia and Maryland use different contaminant concentration thresholds and different fish species to determine whether a body of water passes the “fishable” designation of use.
-For this reason, there is some variation between adjacent waters.
-For example, the Middle Chesapeake Bay segment covers portions of both Maryland and Virginia, but it is counted as a single segment.
-Virginia has assigned this segment impaired due to PCBs, but Maryland has not.
-Therefore, the segment is considered partially impaired following the method used for all other waters under consideration.
-The segment is included in the overall count of PCB listings within major tidal waters.
+For this reason, listing variation can occur between adjacent waters.
+For example, the Middle Chesapeake Bay segment covers portions of both Maryland and Virginia.
+Virginia has assigned this segment “impaired” due to PCBs, but Maryland has not.
+Therefore, the segment is considered “partially impaired” and is included in the overall count of PCB listings in major tidal waters.

 Detailed information about the extent and severity of toxics in the watershed can be found in a technical report released in December 2012 by the EPA.